My Personal Peruvian Prison: The Slow Boat From Iquitos To Pulcalpa

 crawling walking up a steep, narrow, precariously balanced plank as pictured below, so you can imagine how hard it was to get our stuff on.
 Just kidding, I totally had to pay someone to do it for me – I could barely get myself on and off.

 When we finally departed it was smooth sailing to start.
 The cabin was shabby at best, but we were grateful not to have to worry about watching our bags.
 The boat was relatively empty and we found a idyllic spot near a window to hang our hammock and drink some wine to celebrate the commencement of the journey while enjoying the sunset.
 There’s nothing quite like an Amazonian sunset.
-For a second I kind of felt like Rose from The Titanic.
+For a second I kind of felt like Rose from The Titanic before the voyage went south.
 And then the mosquitos came for us, hungry and relentless.
 We would soon learn to dread these beautiful sunsets as they were a precursor to the bloody massacre of our skin that would follow.

 I know it sounds like I’m complaining, and that’s because I am!
 But don’t worry, the trip wasn’t entirely miserable.
 I broke up the long days with Scrabble, group card games, impromptu concerts, hanging out with new friends (mostly the 10 and under crowd) and peanut butter and jelly sandwiches.
 Despite the fact that I was crammed into a boat with hundreds of people there was something so serene about traveling by river.